allachandra05/sample-api/README.md

 The API is based on the table schema defined in [V1.0.0__init.sql](db/migrations/V1.0.0__init.sql) file.
 Note the foreign key constraint if you want to try the endpoints out.

 The [http://localhost:3003/docs](http://localhost:3003/docs) page lists the available endpoints.

+### Assigment Question 1

+Added DockerFile for sample API application under sample-api root directory.

+### Running locally

+- Install Docker in your local machine.
+- Clone the git repo and go to the sample-api directory.

+- Run `docker compose up` command from root directory to start the entire stack.
+The following will be started:
+  - Postgres server
+  - Flyway - it setups the postgres tables and inserts some dev data.
+  - sample-api server
+- Environment variables are defined in the docker-compose.yml
+- The `sample-api` folder is volume mounted, so any changes to the code will be reflected in the container
+- The API's documentation is available at [http://localhost:3003/docs](http://localhost:3003/docs).

+or we cam use other approach to build the image and run it locally:
+- `docker build -t sample-api .` to build the image.
+- `$ docker run -p 3003:3000 sample-api` to build the image.

+You can now access the API at http://localhost:3003

+### Asssigment Question 2 Solution

+Created workflow for sample API application under sample-api/.github/workflows/ci.yml to run the unit test and  published the image to  GitHub container registry (ghcr.io).

+# Successful workflow link

+# Pulling the Image
+To pull the latest version of the image from GitHub Container Registry, use the following command:

+docker pull ghcr.io/<MY_GITHUB_USERNAME>/sample-api:latest
+Replace <MY_GITHUB_USERNAME> with my GitHub username shared via email(as it is sensitive information).

+# Running the Image
+To run the container, use the following command:

+docker run -p 3003:3000 ghcr.io/<YOUR_GITHUB_USERNAME>/sample-api:latest

+This command starts the container and maps port 3003 in the container to port 3000 on your host machine.

+You can now access the API at http://localhost:3003

+# Triggering GitHub Actions CI Workflow

+The CI workflow runs automatically
+1. Whenever we push the code to main branch, workflow gets triggered.
+2. When a pull request is raised or updated with main branch as the target, the workflow will be triggered.

+# To check the status workflow runs

+Open Actions tab on wotking github repository.
+We can see status of workflow runs, success/failure/in-progress.

+# Manual Triggering

+We can manually re-run a workflow from the Actions tab:
+Hit the "Re-run jobs" button to trigger the workflow manually.
+To re-run workflow you need to have write access on repository.